RatnaSingh007/Enhancing-Insurance-Insights-Comprehensive-Analysis-for-Strategic-Decision-M/README.md

 3. Import the processed data into Power BI for visualization.
 4. Analyze the trends, insights, and conclusions drawn from the dashboard.
 5. Refer to the Canva presentation for a summary of key findings.

+### Objectives

+*  As a junior data analyst at Atliq Technologies, the objective is to conduct a comprehensive analysis of Shield Insurance, a valued client.
+*  The pilot project aims to provide insightful views into key performance indicators (KPIs) and trends within the company.
+*  Specific focus is placed on the sales mode analysis page, delving into the effectiveness of different sales modes and their contribution to overall revenue
+*   The age group analysis page provides insights into customer demographics, revenue contributions by age groups, and age-specific behaviors

 ### Key Insights:
 - **Dominance in Delhi NCR:** Strong presence and growth potential noted in Delhi NCR since February-March 2023.